Search is based on keyword.

 Ex: "How do I write a new procedure?"

 Surfacing is the process of applying shading attributes to the 3D geometry in the scene.
-The various shading attributes make a surface red and shiny or dull and pitted or any of the millions of variations a surface can posses.
+The various shading attributes make, for example, a surface red and shiny or dull and pitted, or any of the millions of variations a surface can posses.
 Surfacing in Modo uses a layer and mask based metaphor to assign these attributes to a surface.

 Masks determine the area where the surfacing properties are applied.
 Within these masks the attributes are defined.
 This is similar conceptually to how silk-screening works for the garment industry.
-Take for instance the graphic on the t-shirt you are likely wearing right now.
-Each color on the shirt requires a new screen (mask) and when the next color (layer) is applied it supersedes the previous color where they overlap.
-Of course transparent ink could be used to allow the other colors to show through - this is the same in Modo too, changing a layer's transparency allows the lower layers to show through, but that's getting a little ahead of ourselves.
-The screens for the shirt are made by an artist manually drawing them out and going through a complex process that allows ink to flow through only certain areas.
-A screen or mask in Modo doesn't need to be defined in such a tedious, manual way.
+Take for instance the graphic on a t-shirt, each color on the shirt requires a new screen (mask) and when the next color (layer) is applied it supersedes the previous color where they overlap.
+Of course transparent ink could be used to allow the other colors to show through - this is the same in Modo too, changing a layer's transparency allows the lower layers to show through.

 So the important summary here is that Modo surfacing uses a simple mask and layered metaphor for surfacing and tags define the masks that limit that surfacing to the intended areas of the geometry.
 There are several steps to apply a tag to a surface.

 Tip: To quickly select Materials, Parts, Selection Groups, or Selection Sets click the Select Polygon Tag icon below the menu bar.
 Make your selection from the dropdown menu.